 Brief: SBIRS provides advanced space surveillance and missile warning, battlespace characterization, and technical intelligence gathering.
 It is the follow-on to the Defense Support Program satellite.
 The system includes IR sensor payloads on host satellites in highly elliptical orbit (HEO), two IR sensors each on dedicated satellites in geosynchronous Earth orbit (GEO), and ground assets.
 The HEO sensor detects launch of submarinelaunched ballistic missiles (SLBMs) from the North Pole region and can be tasked for other IR detection missions.
 GEO scanning IR sensor performs the strategic missile warning mission, global technical intelligence, and initial phase for the strategic missile defense mission, providing two times the revisit rate and three times the sensitivity of DSP.
 USAF announced plans to allow civil use of SBIRS data to aid weather prediction, Arctic ice monitoring, and wildfire tracking.
 GEO-3 launched into orbit Jan.
 20, 2017, after delays to validate the performance of its liquid apogee engine.
 GEO-4 launched on Jan.
 19, 2018.
-GEO-5 and GEO-6 will be based on a modernized spacecraft and will be launched earlier than planned, in 2021 and 2022 respectively.
-These satellites will replace the oldest two on orbit and begin migrating ground control to the next generation Enterprise Ground Service (EGS) aimed at consolidating control of multiple satellite systems.
+GEO-5 and GEO-6 are based on a modernized spacecraft and will replace the oldest two on orbit.
+They will also begin migrating ground control to the next-generation Enterprise Ground

+Service (EGS) aimed at consolidating control of multiple satellite systems.
 USSF also awarded Raytheon a \$197 million contract in 2020 to modernize ground data processing.
-USAF canceled the final two GEO satellites and is shifting funds to develop the Next-Generation Overhead Persistent Infrared (OPIR) system.
-OPIR is the most ambitious satellite program, totaling \$2.3 billion for FY21.
-The constellation will comprise three GEO satellites and two polar HEO sensors.
-Delivery of the first satellite is expected by 2027, with IOC planned for 2029.
-Lockheed Martin delivered the fifth GEO satellite (GEO-5) in late 2020 for launch on May 17.
+USAF canceled the final two GEO satellites and shifted funds to develop the Next-Generation Overhead Persistent Infrared (OPIR) system.
+USAF awarded Lockheed Martin an initial design contract in 2018, and the constellation will comprise three GEO satellites and two polar HEO sensors.
+The company was awarded a \$4.8 billion follow-on contract for the GEO satellites on Jan.
+4, 2021.
+Delivery of the first OPIR GEO satellite is slated for FY25 followed by the first HEO sensor in FY28.
+The fifth SBIRS GEO satellite (GEO-5) successfully blasted off from Cape Canaveral on May 18, 2021, and GEO-6 is awaiting launch targeted for the first half of 2022.

-Contractors: Lockheed Martin (prime contractor); Northrop Grumman

-(payload); Raytheon (data processing modernization).
+Contractors: Lockheed Martin (prime contractor); Northrop Grumman (payload); Raytheon (data processing modernization).

 Operator/Location: USSF SpOC; Buckley SFB, Colo.